navdeep-G/flask-googlefed/README.rst

 Google Federated Auth for Flask
 ===============================

-Require an account from a given Google Apps domain for your Flasks apps.
+Require an account from a given Google Apps domain for your Flask apps.

 Great for internal apps on public-facing servers.

 Usage
 -----